Sad movies, always make me cry

 Another movie review!!!
 But this time I thought I will steer clear of the popular current movies.
 They are the ones that hog most of the writing space on the site, so I guess I will leave it to the veterans to review them.

-4. Free Willy (1993): Jesse is a product of the American broken-dream, a boy from a broken home of our reviewers recommend us, who understandably has issues being a good boy.
-On being caught vandalising the local aquarium, the court decides to put him under new foster care and also teach him a lesson by making him volunteer for free service of our reviewers recommend us at the aquarium.
-This is where he meets a 3 tonne whale- Willy, who refuses to give into any training and is sentenced to being put to sleep in case he doesnt come around.
+4. Free Willy (1993): Jesse is a product of the American broken-dream, a boy from a broken home, who understandably has issues being a good boy.
+On being caught vandalising the local aquarium, the court decides to put him under new foster care and also teach him a lesson by making him volunteer for free service at the aquarium.
+This is where he meets a 3 tonne whale- Willy, who refuses to give into any training and is sentenced to being ''put to sleep'' in case he doesn't come around.

 The young whale takes a liking to 12-yr old Jesse, who sort of becomes his trainer.
 Although Jesse at first thinks Willy is happy with this, he comes to realise that what makes Willy so pained is not being free.
 Thus he sets out to achieve the impossible - to free willy into the ocean again!
 This movie is bound to choke you up.